Stayfitcentral Looks at the Ingredients of Creatine

 My guess is that the same goes for every plain (i.e. no other ingredients) creatine monohydrate supplement on the market.
 Unless, of course it’s somehow cross contaminated in the manufacturing process.

-That’s something you don’t have to worry about with a product like Betancourt Micronized Creatine Monohydrate powder.
-They make all of their creatine powder in their own facility in Florida and I heard straight from them that doesn’t have any gluten.
+That’s something you don’t have to worry about with a product like Creatine Edge They make all of their creatine powder in their own facility and I heard straight from them that doesn’t have any gluten.

 Keep in mind this is only for supplements that don’t contain anything but creatine monohydrate on their label.
 Adding in protein, carbs, and other ingredients, flavors, etc. may mean that the supplement with creatine also contains gluten.